Mail, Maps, and Where I Live:

 Antarctica – the continent on the bottom of the globe.
 It is very cold here and is covered in ice.
 It is so cold that scientists only stay there for a short time.
 Only penguins live along the shore.
 The summer is only as warm as our winter.

-- Help students to name and locate the four oceans.
+Help students to name and locate the five oceans.

 Pacific- the largest ocean, west of United States, between North America and Asia.